timokroeger/kbremap/README.md

 * Optional QWERTY/QWERTZ layout for shortcuts with CTRL, ALT and WIN modifiers

 ## Known issues
-* Layer locking not supported
 * Compose key not avaible (yet)
-* Layer "base" must exists in the configuration
+* Layer locking always enabled for every layer that can be reached by two different keys

 ## License